 Summits at 3000

-Aussois is surrounded by peaks over 3000 meters.
-In summer, some summits are accessible by classic hiking, without mountaineering equipment.
-Take advantage of your stay in Aussois to cross this "high mountain" bar.
-The guides and mountain professionals of the village are also at your disposal to accompany you and help you reach the highest peaks of the Vanoise.
+Aussois is surrounded by peaks over 3000 metres high.
+In summer, some peaks are accessible by classic hikers, without mountaineering equipment.
+Make the most of your stay at Aussois to break the "high mountain" barrier.
+The village's guides and mountain professionals are also on hand to help you reach the Vanoise's highest peaks.

 Le Rateau